-Jr. musical theatre is available for students in grades 3-5 with one performance held each year.
+Jr. musical theatre is available for students in grades 3-5 with one performance held each spring.
 Previous productions have included; The Jungle Book, Dear Edwina, Aristocats, Frog and Toad, 101 Dalmatians, Flat Stanley, and School House Rock.

 The Classical Academy plans several field trips each year for students and their families to attend.
 These field trips often align with classroom learning in history or science.
 Field trip opportunities might include a visit to a museum, the zoo, a farm, or another educational excursion.
 All school field trips are designed to be family-friendly, meaning the entire family is welcome to attend unless otherwise stated.
 Parents are responsible for their children at all school field trips and events.

 Students have the opportunity to participate in the following grade level specific class trips:

 4th Grade- California history in Sacramento/San Francisco

 5th Grade- Adventure and team building at Pathfinders Camp

 8th Grade- US History on an East Coast tour